 - NSF = Insufficient funds in account provided.

-If the Cardholder violates any procurement card procedures outlined in these guidelines, the Program Coordinator may provide one on one instruction or the card can be suspended or cancelled at the Program Coordinator’s discretion.
-If the card is suspended, the Cardholder will be subject to a minimum 3-month waiting period and will be required to attend training again before the card will be reactivated.
-In the event the card is cancelled the Cardholder may not reapply for one calendar year.
+If the cardholder violates any procurement card procedures outlined in these guidelines, the Program Coordinator may provide one on one instruction or the card can be suspended or cancelled at the Program Coordinator’s discretion.
+If the card is suspended, the cardholder will be subject to a pre-determined waiting period and will be required to attend training again before the card will be reactivated.
+In the event the card is cancelled, the cardholder may not reapply for one calendar year.